Skip to main content

 Funding opportunities for Research Organisations & Universities

 European Union offers a host of funding opportunities for research organisations and universities to fund their research projects.
-Fund your projects through Horizon 2020 or European Structural and Investment Funds and give your research a new boost.
+Fund your projects through Horizon Europe or European Structural and Investment Funds and give your research a new boost.

 Funding opportunities for Business

 Do you have projects dealing with cutting edge of science?
 Are you looking for new ways to fund them?
 Europe is offering many ways of funding.
-Take a look at the Horizon 2020 and the European Structural and Investment Funds and find the one that is best suited to your needs.
+Take a look at the Horizon Europe and the European Structural and Investment Funds and find the one that is best suited to your needs.